Last Updated on May 31, 2023

 - Optional Practical Training (OPT)

 The CPT program provides jobs for F-1 students through partnerships between the student’s school and external employers.
-The outside employer may provide internships, cooperative education or other opportunities for students that are directly integrated into the curriculum.
+The outside employer may provide internships, cooperative education or other opportunities for students directly integrated into the curriculum.

 What Is the Process for Hiring F-1 Student Employees?